skiadas/FunctionalProgrammingCourse/notes/interactive_hangman.md

                 return (c:cs)
 ```

 This finishes the first part of the application, that of reading in a guess from the user.
-We could test this out by using a dummy `withoutEcho` for now.

 ### Interactive Guessing